anamatgu/MTBC_complete_genomes/README.md

 # Analysis of MTBC complete genomes
-This repository has been created to describe the steps followed for analysing a dataset composed of 216 Mycobacterium tuberculosis complex (MTBC) complete genomes.
+This repository has been created to describe and reproduce the steps followed for analysing a dataset composed of 216 Mycobacterium tuberculosis complex (MTBC) complete genomes.
 The repository contains different directories with specific analyses and customized scripts that follow this order:

 1. Filtering and quality control of long reads
 2. _De novo_ assembly, polishing, and lift-over